Paps94/Web3-Inbox/README.md

 If you want to then test the Contract then what you have to do is go to
   - <code> http://remix.ethereum.org </code>
   - Create a new file and call it "Inbox.sol"
+  - Paste the content of Inbox.sol to the newly created file
   - Go to "Deploy & run transactions"
   - Make sure you select "Injected Web3" (then a metamask verification will appear just accept to connect)
   - Your Metamask account should appear under "Account"